LiveRamp/higher-order-promise/README.md

 ## Installation

+If you'd like to fiddle around with it, try it out on [RunKit](https://runkit.com/npm/%40liveramp%2Fhigher-order-promise)!

-This package is distributed via NPM:
+This [package](https://www.npmjs.com/package/@liveramp/higher-order-promise) is distributed using NPM.
+To use in your project:

 ```
-npm install @liveramp/higher-order-promise
+npm install @liveramp/typed-mutations
 ```

 ## In-depth justification